hoangsonww/The-Maze-Game/.github/README.md

 # Maze Game - DFS & Prim Algorithms

-A simple yet engaging maze game built with HTML, CSS, and JavaScript.
+A simple yet engaging maze game built by [Son Nguyen](https://github.com/hoangsonww) in 2024.
 Navigate through a dynamically generated maze to find the exit.
 Each time you play, a new maze is created, ensuring a unique experience.
 The game is designed to be lightweight and easy to play, making it suitable for all age groups.

+However, creating it is a pain in the brain, so I hope you'll enjoy it!
+Star the repository if you like it and feel free to contribute to the project 🌟.

 ## Features